cisagov/skeleton-tf-module/README.md

 a skeleton.
 This will save you time and effort when configuring a new repository!

+## Notes ##

+Running `pre-commit` requires running `terraform init` in every directory that contains Terraform code.
+In this repository these are the main directory and the `examples/default_vpc` directory.

 ## Contributing ##

 We welcome contributions!
 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for